NetApp/harvest/docs/architecture/rest-strategy.md

 ### I'm using ONTAP version 9.12.X, but I want to continue using ZAPIs.
 How do I do that?

-There are two options:

-1. Set the environment variable `HARVEST_NO_COLLECTOR_UPGRADE=1` and Harvest will not upgrade your collector from ZAPI to REST.
+You can tell Harvest to continue using the ZAPI protocol by picking one of these options:

-2. Edit your `harvest.yml` config file and add the [`prefer_zapi`](https://netapp.github.io/harvest/latest/configure-harvest-basic/#pollers) option to the poller section.
+- Edit your `harvest.yml` config file and add the [`prefer_zapi: true`](https://netapp.github.io/harvest/latest/configure-harvest-basic/#pollers) option to the poller section.
 See [configure Harvest](https://netapp.github.io/harvest/latest/configure-harvest-basic/#pollers) for details.
+- Set the environment variable `HARVEST_NO_COLLECTOR_UPGRADE=1` and Harvest will not upgrade your collector from ZAPI to REST.

 ## Reference